Product Feed & Merchant Center Management That Makes Your Catalogue Compete

 Can this be a one-off fix or ongoing support?

 Both are possible.
 Some brands just need a review, cleanup, or Merchant Center fix and nothing more.
 Others need ongoing support because the catalogue changes often, multiple markets are live, or Shopping and Performance Max depend on regular feed work.
-If it becomes ongoing, we set it up as a monthly add-on or standalone feed management retainer, depending on how central feed work is to the account.
+If it becomes ongoing, we set it up as a monthly add-on or standalone feed management engagement, depending on how central feed work is to the account.
+Ongoing management is month-to-month with one month’s notice, and paid audits are credited against future management invoices from month 4 after 3 full months of management.

 Do you manage feeds for multiple European countries?